lacygoill/vim-snippets/UltiSnips/README/ulti.md

 The weight of the text up to the word you want to complete + 1.

-Why +1?
+Why `+1`?
-Probably because `0` reserved for an error.
+Probably because `0` is reserved for an error.
 From `:h complete()`:

 >     Use col('.') for an empty string.
 >     "col('.') - 1" will replace one character by a match.

-## How to get a list of the snippets whose tab_trigger is matched by the word before the cursor?
+## How to get a list of the snippets whose tab trigger is matched by the word before the cursor?

 Use `UltiSnips#SnippetsInCurrentScope()`.

 It will give you a dictionary whose:

-        • keys  are the  tab_triggers of  the  snippets available  in the current buffer, and which are matched by the word before the cursor
+        • keys  are the  tab triggers of  the  snippets available  in the current buffer, and which are matched by the word before the cursor

         • values are the description of the snippets